meddelare/meddelare-node-server/README.md

 **HTTP cache time**
 The environment variable `CACHE_TIME` can be used to set the time, in seconds, that the browser (or CDN) should cache results.
 Cached results vary on the request query string.
 To set the HTTP cache to ten minutes, use `CACHE_TIME=600 node social-buttons-server.js`.

+Note that the in-memory cache is handled in an underlying layer and configured separately; this currently requires modifying the source code to pass the correct options.

 **Cross-domain requests**